-- Trashing: You will inevitably come across some items that you wouldn’t give to a dog.
-You don’t want to include those things in your sale, so get the trash bags ready.
+- Trashing: You will inevitably come across some items that no one would ever buy.
+Don’t waste your time by including them in your sale, so get the trash bags ready.

-- Pricing: It is a yard sale, so we made sure to price everything very reasonably.
+- Pricing: It is a yard sale, so price everything very reasonably.
 Nothing we priced is more than $5.
 Some furniture items will most likely be priced higher, but we marked those as “make an offer.”

-- Consultation: Try and get some pointers from a yard sale veteran.
+- Consultation: Try and get some pointers from a yard sale veteran in your neighborhood.
 We have the expertise of my mother-in-law who has had many garage/yard sales under her belt.
 She also frequents the yard sale circuit and is familiar with what people want and how things are priced.